-After construction, Enbridge will return improved temporary access roads and shoo-flies to their pre-construction condition unless the road authority, landowner, or land-managing agency requests that the improvements in upland areas (i.e., not in wetlands or waterbodies) be left in place, and all applicable permits, certifications, and authorizations are obtained.
+After construction, Enbridge will return improved temporary access roads and shoo-flies to their pre-construction condition unless the road authority, landowner, or land-managing agency requests that the improvements be left in place, and all applicable permits, certifications, and authorizations are obtained.
 Restoration of temporary access roads will proceed as described in Section 7.0 of the EPP.
-Regardless of landowner, road authority, or land-managing agency preference, all temporary infrastructure in wetlands or waterbodies (e.g., bridges, construction mats, and/or other fill material) must be removed as required by the applicable regulatory permits, authorizations, and certifications.

-Permanent access roads must be built to provide access to pump stations and mainline valve site locations for operations and as required by Section 2.1.5 of the Minnesota Public Utilities Commission Route Permit Order.
-Pipeline safety, including valve placement requirements, is regulated by the U.S. Department of Transportation's Pipeline and Hazardous Materials Safety Administration under Title 49 Code of Federal Regulations ("CFR") Parts 100-199.
+Permanent access roads must be built to provide access to pump stations and mainline valve site locations for operations and as required by Section 2.1.5 of the Minnesota Public Utilities Commission Route Permit Order, Pipeline safety, including valve placement requirements, is regulated by the U.S. Department of Transportation's Pipeline and Hazardous Materials Safety Administration under Title 49 Code of Federal Regulations ("CFR") Parts 100-199.
 Specifically, 49 CFR Part 195 prescribes safety standards and reporting requirements for hazardous liquid transportation pipeline facilities and 49 CFR Part 195.260 presents the minimum standards for valve installations.
 Valves are remotely controllable so that they can be closed quickly in the event of an incident, significantly reducing the potential volume of crude that can be released.
-All valves, however, must be physically accessible by roads so that they can be maintained and operated manually, if necessary.
+All valves. however, must be physically accessible by roads so that they can be maintained and operated manually, if necessary.
 Enbridge will maintain a permanent access road to each mainline valve as required by 49 CFR 195.258 Part (a), which requires that each valve site be installed in a location that is accessible to authorized employees and that it is protected from damage or tampering.
 All valves and facilities are designed to have maintained access roads, as well as protective fence(s) with locked gates.
 Enbridge will maintain permanent access roads to these aboveground facilities throughout Project operation.